PoHuit/plan-b/README.md

 Plan B can also run as a web service, powered by the [Rocket](https://github.com/SergioBenitez/Rocket)
 Rust web framework.

-It currently listens on `localhost:8000`.
-To start it, `cd` into the `web/` directory and
+First follow the *Build* instructions below.
+Then, to start Plan B Web, `cd` into the `web/` directory and

         cargo run -p web --release

-It will take a couple of seconds to load the EVE map before it starts processing requests.
+It will take a couple of seconds to load the EVE map before the server starts processing requests.
+The server currently listens on `localhost:8000`.

 ## Build